BBTI has deleted the complete foreword of Prabhupada’s Bhagavad-gita As It Is

 Regarding the fourth and fifth option I have the following comments:

-It is a fact that I am living with a woman, Bhaktin Anna, to whom I am not yet married [we got married (civil marriage) 22nd Nov.
+It is a fact that I am living with a woman, Bhaktin Anna, to whom I am not yet married [Note: We got married (civil marriage) 22nd Nov.
 2013].
 We do follow the regulative principles, and do not engage in illicit sex unless you want to use the hyper-strict definition that also includes living together as engaged, but without physical intimacy.
 If you are not referring to this hyper-strict definition, then you lack the evidence to back up your accusation that we don’t follow the four regulative principles.

 Anna and I are looking for a qualified, pure brahmana to perform the Vedic marriage ceremony.
 In our understanding being pure includes being loyal to Prabhupada’s teachings/his original books.
 We are actually in the process of arranging a stay on Hawaii, because we know some of your godbrothers there whom we consider very loyal disciples of Srila Prabhupada.
 They are dedicated to printing and distributing his original books.
-We hope to have the fire sacrifice done there [That plan did not work out so far].
+We hope to have the fire sacrifice done there [Note: That plan did not work out so far].

 I do value any advice regarding my marital status, if it comes from a true well-wisher.
 However, I sense you’re raising the topic for some other reason!
 And since the topic of my marital status has no logical connection to the truthvalue of my conclusions about the changes you have made to Prabhupada’s Bhagavad-gita As It Is (and other books) I humbly beg you to follow the guidelines regarding arguments and fallacies that you yourself teach devotees through your Straight Thinking, Strong Speaking manual and seminars.